Cajac/picoCTF-Writeups/picoCTF_2022/Cryptography/credstuff.md

 Hhm, the password looks like it's [ROT-13](https://en.wikipedia.org/wiki/ROT13) encoded (or any other number of rotations).

-Lets not bother about the exact number of rotations and brute force it in Python which a script called `bf.py`
+Let's not bother about the exact number of rotations and brute force it in Python which a script called `bf.py`
 ```python
 #!/usr/bin/python